VisualGameData/VIGAD/README.md

 ## Compatibility
 Vigad has been testet on the following platforms:

-- Windows 10 or newer
+- Windows 10 and newer
-- Linux
+- Ubuntu 22.04 (likely to work on similar distributions as well)
 - MAC (coming soon)

 ## Contributors